Richard Greene: Return to Hollywood

-After the war he starred in a British musical, distributed by Warners, Gaiety George (1946), which was a flop.
+After the war, Greene starred in a British musical, distributed by Warners, Gaiety George (1946), which was a flop.
 He returned to Hollywood, and appeared in Fox's big budget Forever Amber (1947), but in support of Cornel Wilde.
 He went to Universal to play the villain in The Fighting O'Flynn (1948) with Douglas Fairbanks Jr. At Fox he was third billed in The Fan (1949), based on the play Lady Windermere's Fan.

 Greene returned to England to appear in That Dangerous Age (1949) and Now Barabbas (1949).
 He went back to Universal in Hollywood to play the hero in a Yvonne de Carlo eastern, The Desert Hawk (1950).
 Director de Cordova said Greene was "everything a man or woman could want in a desert hero."

 In Britain he was in My Daughter Joy (1950), and Shadow of the Eagle (1950).
 He went to Italy to make The Rival of the Empress (1951).
 In 1951, he divorced his wife, Patricia Medina, whom he had married in 1941.

 In Hollywood Edward Small asked him to play the male hero of Lorna Doone (1951).
 He stayed on to star in The Black Castle (1952) and support Peter Lawford in Rogue's March (1952).
 For Small he made The Bandits of Corsica (1953), then he was in another swashbuckler, Captain Scarlett (1953) shot in Mexico.

 The Adventures of Robin Hood

 Greene returned to Britain looking for work.
 Reflecting on his career he said "I haven't had the big build-up part I expected.
 They turned me into a cloak-and-dagger merchant.
 After four dungeon pictures in a row I decided to throw it up."

 Greene got a role on stage in a production of I Capture the Castle with Virginia McKenna.
-Then Yeoman Films of Great Britain approached him for the lead role in The Adventures of Robin Hood (1955–59).
+Then Yeoman Films of Great Britain approached him for the lead role in the TV series The Adventures of Robin Hood (1955–59).
 He was an immediate success in it.
-The series and a number of related marketing products bearing his likeness, such as comic books and "Robin Hood Shoes", solved his financial problems and made him a star.
+The series and a number of related marketing products bearing his likeness, such as comic books and "Robin Hood Shoes", solved his financial problems, with success both in the United Kingdom and the United States.

 During the series' run he made the occasional film such as Contraband Spain (1955), Beyond the Curtain (1960), and Sword of Sherwood Forest (1960), as Robin Hood.

-He had a long love affair in the 1950s with Nancy Oakes, wealthy daughter of mining tycoon Sir Harry Oakes.
+He had a long love affair in the 1950s with Nancy Oakes (1925–2005), wealthy daughter of mining tycoon Sir Harry Oakes, with whom he had a daughter Patricia Luisa Oakes (1951–2012), wife of Franklin D. Roosevelt Jr..